mikec-w/Udacity-CarND-Advanced-Lane-Lines/writeup.md

 For the y axis, it is a little more difficult but an approximation would suggest it is about 30 metres being used as the region of interest.
 This will change with inclination and camera pitch but will suffice for these purposes.
 According ym_per_pixel = 30 / 720.

 In addition to the curvature calculation, this code cell includes the function to calculate offset.
-Here the lane fits are used to determine where the centre of the lane is relative to the centre of the car (assuming the camera is in the centre of the car) and calculated the offset between the two in metres.
+Here the lane fits are used to determine where the centre of the lane is relative to the centre of the car (assuming the camera is in the centre of the car) before calculating the offset between the two in metres.